 Hands-on Original Research & Learning

-Damariscotta River Association’s (DRA) 2017 Archaeology Field School will return to the Elisha Hatch Homestead site (1769-1803) located off River Road in Newcastle.
+Damariscotta River Association’s (DRA) 2017 Archaeology Field School returned to the Elisha Hatch Homestead site (1769-1803) located off River Road in Newcastle.
 The site marks the third and final leg of historical archaeologist Tim Dinsmore’s investigation into the 18th-century Barstow-Bryant shipbuilding complex, which began in 1980.
-Dinsmore will direct field school participants in the partial excavation of the Hatch Homestead site with the aim of continuing to define the structural layout of the site.
+Dinsmore directed field school participants in the partial excavation of the Hatch Homestead site with the aim of continuing to define the structural layout of the site.

-Participants will have the opportunity to excavate the Hatch homestead area, and possibly the area where the blacksmith shop was thought to be located, approximately 150 feet from the homestead site.
+Participants had the opportunity to excavate the area where the Hatch’s blacksmith shop was thought to be located, approximately 150 feet from the homestead site.
 Hatch eventually moved to Bristol and shipwright Nathaniel Bryant II is believed to have occupied the Hatch homestead from 1790-1803.
 Bryant launched at least a couple sailing vessels near the site (formerly his father’s shipyard) before relocating to Damariscotta Mills.

 Participants are required to register prior to attending the field school and a $100 deposit is required with your registration form.
 It is recommended to register early, as this very popular program fills quickly.
 The minimum age to attend is 14 and past field school sessions have included a mix of high school age students, college students (majoring in anthropology, history, American studies, material culture and museum studies, etc.) and retirees who have always wanted to participate in a professional archaeological dig.
 Experience among participants in past years has ranged from first timers to seasoned excavators to up and coming archaeologists.

-For additional information on the field school please see below or contact DRA at (207) 563-1393.
+For additional information on the field school please contact DRA at (207) 563-1393.
 Join the fun, help contribute to an important chapter in the maritime history of the Damariscotta River region, and learn the rigors and fundamental principles of archaeology in midcoast Maine!